Gusto-API/api.gusto.dev/docs/guides/Embedded Payroll Onboarding.md

 - Joint venture
 - Non-Profit

 [Update a company industry selection ](https://docs.gusto.com/docs/api/b3A6MjU3MDkxNTI-update-a-company-industry-selection)

-This endpoint is used to update the company’s industry selection using naics_code and sic_codes.
-Gusto needs this information to stay compliant with finance regulations.
+This endpoint is used to update the company’s industry selection using `naics_code` and `sic_codes`.
+Gusto requires this information to stay compliant with finance regulations.
 [North American Industry Classification System](https://www.naics.com/) (NAICS) is used to classify businesses with a six digit number based on the primary type of work the business performs.
 SIC codes are the list of [Standard Industrial Classification](https://siccode.com/), which are four digit numbers that categorize the industries that companies belong to based on their business activities.
 You can look up a company’s NAICS and SIC codes [here](https://www.naics.com/naics-code-description/).

 [Create a company bank account ](https://docs.gusto.com/docs/api/b3A6MTQxMjg0MTE-create-a-company-bank-account)

 This endpoint creates a new company bank account.
 If a default bank account exists, the new bank account will replace it as the company's default funding method.
 Required fields to make this request include `routing_number`, `account_number`, and `account_type` (`Checking`, `Savings`).

 Upon being created, two verification deposits are automatically sent to the bank account in **1-2 business days**, and the bank account's `verification_status` is `awaiting_deposits`.

 When the deposits are successfully transferred, the `verification_status` changes to `ready_for_verification`, at which point the verify endpoint can be used to verify the bank account.
 After successful verification, the bank account's `verification_status` is `verified`.

-Our API validates the routing number to ensure it's a valid US routing number.
-For testing purposes, you can use this sample routing number: `102001017`
+**Our API validates the routing number to ensure it's a valid US routing number and will reject false inputs**.
+When testing in Gusto's demo environment, you can use this sample routing number: `102001017`

 [Create a new single pay schedule